AleMori22/CryptoClustering/README.md

 # CryptoClustering

 In this repository you'll find the **Crypto_Clustering_starter_code.ipynb** file, responsible for the analysis where you can also find the answers to the questions required by the challenge.
 Also you'll find the **Resources** folder holding the **crypto_market_data.csv** file where the data for the analysis is stored.

+All the code was done by me with the help of the class materials.